microsoft/vscode-docs/docs/remote/containers.md

 Visual Studio Code takes security seriously and wants to help you safely browse and edit code no matter the source or original authors.
 The [Workspace Trust feature](/docs/editor/workspace-trust.md) lets you decide whether your project folders should allow or restrict automatic code execution.

-Remote - Containers has adopted workspace trust.
+The Remote - Containers extension has adopted workspace trust.
 Depending on how you open and interact with your source code, you'll be prompted to decide if you trust the code you're editing or executing at different points.

 ### Reopen folder in container

-[Setting up a dev container for an existing project](#_quick-start-open-an-existing-folder-in-a-container) requires trusting the local (or WSL) folder.
+[Setting up a dev container for an existing project](#quick-start-open-an-existing-folder-in-a-container) requires trusting the local (or WSL) folder.
 You will be asked to trust the local (or WSL) folder before the window reloads.

-There are a couple of exceptions to this flow: 1) Clicking on a recent entry, and 2) the **Open Folder in Container** command will ask for trust after the window reloads, if trust is not already given.
+There are a couple of exceptions to this flow:

+1. When clicking on a recent entry.
+2. Using the **Open Folder in Container** command will ask for trust after the window reloads, if trust is not already given.

 ### Attach to existing container